Over the course of a sixty-plus year career, composer Burt Bacharach has amassed an amazing string of popular hits, and he's still going strong.

 At 88, Bacharach worked with Joseph Bauer to compose and arrange the score for A Boy Called Po, a film based on a true story about a child with autism.
 Bacharach's daughter Nikki, who died by suicide at 40, had gone undiagnosed with Asperger syndrome, and Bacharach asked to work with director John Asher in tribute to her.
 "It touched me very much," Bacharach told the show business publication Variety.
 "I had gone through this with Nikki.
 Sometimes you do things that make you feel.
 It's not about money or rewards."

 In 2013, at age 85, Bacharach became a published author with his autobiography, Anyone Who Had a Heart.
 He's a six-time Grammy Award winner and a three-time Academy Award winner.
 He's written 73 songs that made the top 40 in the U.S. and 52 in the U.K., and his songs have been recorded by more than 1,000 different artists and groups.
 He played himself in all three Austin Powers movies.
 And he even collaborated with hip hop legend Dr. Dre.
 What other songwriter's résumé includes both Perry Como and Dr. Dre?
+And he’s still going strong, releasing the album Blue Umbrella (The Complete Recordings), written with songwriter Daniel Tashian, in January 2020 (the 2020 EP version of that release was Grammy-nominated).

 But for all the rewards Bacharach's hard work have brought him, he's always been one to give back, supporting such worthy charities as the American Foundation for AIDS Research, Autism Speaks, and the cancer research and treatment center City of Hope.